SYNwall/SYNwall/USECASE.md

 # SYNwall use case

 We can make a quick example to show one of many use cases where a SYNwall-like approach can be useful.
-This comes from a real-world scenario we saw several time.
+This comes from a real-world scenario we faced in the past.